Samuel-Bradshaw/wcmc-solution/README.md

 ## Importing data

-To import species survey data from a csv file to the database, run the following command:
+To import species survey data from a csv file to the database, run the following command to execute the `import_data.py` script:
 ```
 python -m src.scripts.import_data 'Survey_of_algae,_sponges,_and_ascidians,_Fiji,_2007.csv'
 ```